datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR05-Time-Series-Raster.md

 date:   2015-10-24
 authors: [Jason Williams, Jeff Hollister, Kristina Riemer, Mike Smorul, Zack Brym, Leah A. Wasser, Megan A. Jones]
 contributors: [ ]
-packagesLibraries: [raster, rgdal, rasterVis]
+packagesLibraries: [raster, rgdal]
 dateCreated:  2014-11-26
-lastModified: 2016-02-12
+lastModified: 2016-02-25
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]
-workshopSeries: [raster-data, raster-time-series]
+tutorialSeries: [raster-data-series, raster-time-series]
-mainTag: raster-data
+mainTag: raster-data-series
 description: "This tutorial covers how to work with and plot a raster time series, using an R RasterStack object.
 It also covers the basics of practical data quality assessment of remote sensing imagery."